Meet the Calgarians running for mayor and council

 Herschel supports "balanced, scalable and sustainable growth" for the city and wants to spend on programs that offer a return on investment, specifically citing the Green Line.
 Herschel has worked various jobs in commercial real estate, banking, residential home building, hospitality and non-profit sectors, including a stint with the Calgary Public Library.

-Jamieson, a project manager for Evolve Surface Strategies, previously worked in the oil and gas industry for 12 years on various projects in Fort McMurray and northern B.C.
+Jamieson previously worked in the oil and gas industry for 12 years on various projects in Fort McMurray and northern B.C.
 He is opposed to reducing police funding, and wants to impose term limits on councillors and the mayor.
 He also wants to reduce spending, and bring an end to closed-door meetings.

-Candidate(s) without campaign pages:
+Candidate(s) without a campaign page:

 Incumbent: Shane Keating